Mocking a file system in Go

 In order to prepare a mock for a file system we have to define an object which

-behaves like a file system and at the same time satisfies DirReader
+behaves like a file system and at the same time satisfies DirReader interface.

-As I stated at the beginning Dir
+As I stated at the beginning Dir is natural representation of a file system

 for me.
-Because of that my mock object will be very similar to Dir
+Because of that my mock object will be very similar to Dir:

 type MockDir struct {